-- 1. Personnel report to Expeditionary Warfare Training Group Pacific, Building 207, NLT 0700 of Class Convening day. - 2.
-Students will be TDY/TAD under instruction. - 3.
-Trainees will provide steel-toe shoes. - 4.
-The American Council on Education has evaluated and recommended three semester hours in Automotive Systems Maintenance.
-(Lower-division Baccalaureate/ Associate). - 5.
-Students will not be released before 1600 hours on the final day of the course, make travel arrangements accordingly.
+- 4. Active duty personnel will provide their own helmet, life jacket, and rain gear.
+EWTGPAC or host command will provide helmet and life jacket to reservists.
+Trainees shall provide their own steel-toed shoes. - 5.
+Students will not be released before 1600 hours on the final day of the course and shall make travel arrangements accordingly.
 Students reporting with departure flights prior to 1600 on the last day of the course who cannot arrange a later departure flight will be dropped.